 It also needs to have at least 400 square feet of living space, and in some cases, the house needs to be even bigger to qualify.
 For example, to secure a Fannie Mae conventional loan, you’ll need to have more than 600 square feet.
 Most single-wides more than cover this amount.

-The manufactured home must also be attached to a foundation and on land that you own or are buying.
-Lenders do not want to finance a building that might get picked up and moved without warning.
+The manufactured home must be attached to a foundation and placed on land you own or are purchasing.
+Lenders avoid financing buildings that could be moved without warning.

 What Loan Options are Available?